pointfreeco/episode-code-samples/0028-html-dsl/README.md

 > #### This directory contains code from Point-Free Episode: [An HTML DSL](https://www.pointfree.co/episodes/ep28-html-dsl)
 >
-> We take what we learned in our series introducing DSLs and apply it to a real-world problem: representing and rendering HTML.
-This was a problem we needed to solve for pointfree.co!
+> This week we apply domain specific languages to a very real-world problem: representing and rendering HTML.
+We code up a simple but powerful solution that forms the foundation of what we use to build the Point-Free website.